 Predicting Ovulation and Monitoring IUI Cycles

-The timing of the intrauterine insemination is important to maximizing the chance of pregnancy.
-While sperm can last for several days in the female reproductive tract, the egg can only be fertilized within a 24 hour period (approximate).
-The sperm must travel through the fallopian tube to reach an egg and IUI increases the number of sperm making fertilization more likely.
+The insemination must be timed properly to maximize the chance of pregnancy.
+Sperm can last for several days in the female reproductive tract, however, the egg can only be fertilized within a 24 hour period (approximate).

 Additional Cycle Monitoring

-- Ultrasound to confirm the number and maturity of the follicles and the thickness of the lining of the uterus (endometrium).
-Thickness greater the 6 mm is desired.
-Clomid can cause a thin lining if taken for more than 3-4 months.
+- Ultrasound to confirm the number and maturity of the follicles and the thickness of the lining of the uterus.

 - Blood estradiol levels to confirm healthy mature follicles.

 - Transvaginal ultrasounds, estradiol, LH and progesterone measurements are done when FSH is used.
-This helps avoid multiple births, FSH side effects and can determine the best time to give the hCG injection (hormone to induce final maturation).
+This helps avoid multiple births, FSH side effects and can determine the best time to give the hCG injection..